-DOE/NNSA National Laboratories2, other Federal agencies, and another Federal agency's FFRDCs3, if participating in a team led by another institution, must be proposed as subrecipients.
+Other Federal agencies and another Federal agency's FFRDCs4, if participating in a team led by another institution, may be proposed as subrecipients.
 Note that the value of any such proposed subaward may be removed from any such prime award: DOE may make separate awards to Federally affiliated institutions.